Nipper4369/POEiLvlandDPSDisplay/README.markdown

 Requirements
 ------------

-A Unicode capable AutoHotkey v1.1.00 or newer.
+AutoHotkey v1.1.00 or newer.
 You can get AutoHotkey from http://ahkscript.org.

 WARNING: do not get AutHotkey from http://www.authotkey.com even if it comes up first in Google.
 The .com domain was apparently taken over by a for-profit company, so make